 Please note that there are instances where we share your volunteered information with third parties.

-4IMPRINT, like many internet and catalogue retailers, employs other companies and individuals to perform specific functions on our behalf.
+4IMPRINT, like many retailers, employs other companies and individuals to perform specific functions on our behalf.
 Examples include fulfilling orders, delivery of packages, mail and e-mail, address hygiene, credit card processing services, research that improves the quality of services or offers provided to you, or performing a credit check if requested as part of your order.
 These providers have access to the information that they require to perform their functions but are strictly forbidden from using it for any other purposes.
 You may, however, “opt-out” of this use of your volunteered information at any time, but doing so may impair our ability to provide you with proper service and to process your orders (see Section K).

 We may disclose your name and mailing address to carefully screened and selected third parties for marketing purposes.
 These third parties include Seton (a division of Brady Corp Ltd).
 However, we never share your e-mail address, phone number, credit card or financial information for these purposes.